hepix-virtualisation/vmcaster/README.md

 storage server called dCache which specialises in storing very large quantities of data at the lowest price possible.

-A second examplek using the local file system:
+A second example using the local file system:

     [foo]
     server = "gridvirt.desy.de"